ice-lab/icestore/docs/migration.md

 import sharks from './reducers/sharks';
 import dolphins from './reducers/dolphins';

-// 使用 icestore 的 createStore 方法 const store = createStore(
+// Using createStore from icestore const store = createStore(
   { /* No models */ },
   {